brndnmtthws/brndn-io/content/posts/beauty-contest/index.md

 When companies aren't being valued based on their current revenue, or dividends, or any other "fundamental" metric, then you're merely speculating that some fool down the line will be willing to pay more than you for the same magic beans you just bought.

-The phenomenon creates strange incentives.
 Startup founders are encouraged to prioritize growth over profitability, to chase metrics that look good in pitch decks rather than building sustainable businesses.
 Companies burn cash on acquiring users with no clear path to monetization, because what matters is the story they can tell about future potential.

-Interestingly, there's historical precedent for this behavior.
 During the South Sea Bubble of 1720, one company actually raised money by advertising itself as "a company for carrying out an undertaking of great advantage, but nobody to know what it is."[^2] The entrepreneur raised £2,000 in a single morning before disappearing.
 Today's equivalent might be the countless ICOs of 2017-2018 that raised millions on nothing but a whitepaper.

-So what's the solution?
-Perhaps we need investment structures that align incentives better – where investors and founders both succeed only when the business creates actual value.
-But as long as there's money to be made in the beauty contest, it's unlikely the game will change.
+If there's any fix, it's structures where investors and founders only really win when the business creates actual value.
+But as long as people can make money from the beauty contest itself, the game probably stays the same.

 [^1]: Wiedeman, R. (2019).
 "The I in We: How did WeWork's Adam Neumann turn office space with 'community' into a $47 billion company?"
 New York Magazine.